 Accurate use of metadata makes it possible to locate data from anywhere.
 New projects, for instance, can have various tags like client name, project title, site location or anything else.
 The metadata stays with the file regardless of its location, making paper duplicates redundant.

 Filing and information retrieval in the old school way took hours.
 So too did common business processes such as manual invoice generation and payment, banking, photocopying, and mailing.
 It all seems very 80s to us.

 Digital systems make routine processes like these almost instantaneous.
 You’re also able to easily change or update files.
-Not only is this a more efficient way to keep records current, there’s no need to generate a brand new version when some of the data changes.
-Electronic data storage also makes it easier to keep data ordered.
+Not only is this a more efficient way to keep records current, but there’s also no need to generate a brand new version when some of the data changes.
+Electronic data storage also makes it easier to keep the data ordered.
 Physical files not returned to the right place (or not returned at all), resulting in wasted time and more work.